Ashishlovesagra/Wildlife-Park/wildlife-park-api/Readme.md

 # Wildlife Park API

-The **Wildlife Park API** allows the management of Tiger Reserves and user operations.
-It provides authentication, CRUD functionality for reserves, and more.
+The Wildlife Park API is a Node.js and Express-based application that allows for managing tiger reserves and user authentication.
+It supports CRUD operations for tiger reserves, with role-based access for admin users, and includes authentication features like user login, registration, and forgot password functionality.

 ## Project Structure